Monthly Archives: May 2013

 Whether you’re in need of a side dish for an everyday dinner or looking for a dish to share at a potluck or outdoor meal, you’ll find this lively potato salad quite pleasing.
 Green peas, bell peppers, olives, and herbs enliven a classic salad.
 Photos by Evan Atlas.

 This is a delicious and refreshing salad, great anytime, and light enough for warmer weather days.
-I’m not really big on measurements so feel free to make adjustments based on your preferences.
+I’m not big on measurements so feel free to make adjustments based on your preferences.
 I brought this to a party and all my omnivore friends went crazy for it.
-It couldn’t be any easier to prepare and so […]
+It couldn’t be any easier to prepare and so healthy […]

 This delightful pilaf/salad combining Israeli couscous, tomatoes, avocado, and stone fruit is from Vegan Holiday Kitchen.* Israeli couscous is one fun little pasta.
 It’s round and quick-cooking, and has a very pleasant mouth feel.
 Look for it in bulk in natural foods stores, or in the Middle Eastern section of the international aisle in well-stocked supermarkets.
 Photo […]